What are Stochastic Oscillators?

 Stochastic Indicator Divergence

 In addition to signalling overbought and oversold market conditions, the Stochastic Oscillator is an ideal technical analysis tool for determining price reversals.
-The divergence between the indicator and the underlying price action at times signals a reversal signal.
+The divergence between the indicator and the underlying price action signals a reversal at times.

 When a downtrend reaches a new lower low acting as solid support, the oscillator might print a higher low indicating exhaustion of the prevailing bearish trend.
 What would happen most of the time is that the price might bounce back and start edging higher as part of a new uptrend.